Brunda-nb/SQL-DataWarehouse-Project/Scripts/Silver/Enhancements.md

 - Added `source` column to identify the origin of the records.

 ## Derived Columns
-- Derived 'cat_key' column from 'prd_key'.
+- Derived 'cat_id' column from 'prd_key'.